aeternity/AEXs/AEXS/aex-2.md

     _Object_

-    - `network`: Network id used by the wallet
+    - `networkId`: Network id used by the wallet

   **Returns errors**